 After doing training for a number of years, Kate has constantly found that all dogs, any behavior and any human can effectively use a remote collar.
 We use a low level approach, with the most sensitive brand available on the market today.
 Most people do not have the leash skills that are necessary to teach dogs who are living in an anxious state of mind, acting aggressive or simply out of control.
 We have had high success with people who have MS, with a gentleman recovering from heart surgery with 11% heart working, with quadriplegic people and with young children walking large dogs with these collars.
 We find the dogs exact working level that we mimic the physical leash with.
 Owners are able to communicate with their dog from hundreds of yards away or just across the room.
 Run By Dogs whole goal is getting the best results and then transferring those results back to the owner 100%.
 Over and over again we have found the remote collar is the very best tool for that.
 We want to empower owners and dogs, mend relationships, and give you lasting and reliable results.
 The remote collar will do that!

 Q. My dog is aggressive.
 Can you work with him still?

 A. Yes.
-Kate and Rich work in aggression rehab, and they are one of the few places in the local area providing successful rehabilitation solutions for problem dogs.
+Kate and Amy work in aggression rehab, and they are one of the few places in the local area providing successful rehabilitation solutions for problem dogs.
 Kate has built a reputation by successfully rehabbing some severe cases where dogs were ready to be euthanized, brought back to the shelter or turned down by other area trainers.

 Q. Do I have homework with any training program?